This post may contain compensated links. Refer to my disclaimer for more info.

 The ingredients and instructions for a printable recipe card are below but here’s the basic idea ->>>

-- Next, you’ll dip chops in melted butter.
+- Dip the pork chops in melted butter.

 - Mash chops into Parmesan cheese/spices mixture.